alexyuisingwu/sliding-puzzle-solver/README.md

 When only a 2x2 unsolved square remains, the solver first solves the top left or bottom left tiles (depending on whether one tile is supposed to be empty in the goal state), and then solves the empty tile (placing it in its goal position).
 A human solver could simply solve any 2 tiles in the 2x2 puzzle (the above order is only due to implementation details).

 ### Search Algorithm
-This app uses 2 different search algorithms to optimally solve puzzles: [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) and
+This app uses [IDA*](https://en.wikipedia.org/wiki/Iterative_deepening_A*) to find optimal solutions.

-[IDA*](https://en.wikipedia.org/wiki/Iterative_deepening_A*).
+Previous versions also used A* for 3x3 and smaller puzzles.
+However, this feature was removed to clean up the code, as there was not much benefit to using it vs. IDA*.

 While A* generally expands less nodes than IDA*, its memory costs balloon as puzzles sizes increase, and costly maintenance of large queues of unexpanded nodes quickly reduces its performance benefits.
-Therefore, it is only feasible to use A* for puzzles of size 3x3 or less.
-IDA* is used for all puzzles with more than 9 tiles.
+As IDA* has roughly the same performance on puzzles with smaller dimensions and vastly better performance for larger puzzles, IDA* is now used for all puzzles.

 ### Heuristics

-Both search algorithms use the same heuristic: [Linear Conflict](https://www.sciencedirect.com/science/article/pii/002002559290070O).
+#### Linear Conflict
+The [Linear Conflict](https://www.sciencedirect.com/science/article/pii/002002559290070O) heuristic is used by default for all non-4x4 puzzles.

+Essentially, this heuristic is an extension of the manhattan distance heuristic, accounting for interactions between tiles.

-Essentially, this heuristic finds the tiles in each row and column that are in their goal row/column.
+In more detail, this heuristic finds the tiles in each row and column that are in their goal row/column.
 Then, the number of conflicts between tiles that meet this criteria are counted within each row/column.

 A conflict occurs when 2 tiles must move past one another to reach their goal positions.